Michaelangel007/apple2_hgr_font_tutorial/README.md

 While the Apple's memory layout seems esoteric it has beautiful symmetry.
 For any given text row notice that:

 * the low  byte of the text address is the same low byte of the HGR address
-* the high byte of the text addres is 0x1C less then the high byte of the HGR address
+* the high byte of the text address is 0x1C less then the high byte of the HGR address

 Since we already have a HGR 16-bit address table we can re-use it.